 Learn to make it a habit.
 It doesn't have to be hard.
 Make peace simple.

-So if you're ready to create your own mindfulness lifestyle and commit to 6 weeks of the ultimate meditation course, check out the details below.
+So if you're ready to create your own mindfulness lifestyle, get rid of stress for good, and commit to 8 weeks of changing your mindset to gain clarity and courage, check out the details below.